Does it ever feel like too much focus is placed on customer quantity and not enough on quality?

 There are many ways that tracking CLV will improve your overall brand strategy, but let’s look at the most important ones:

 Improve Brand Communication: With the data that CLV provides, you’ll be able to tailor brand communication for individual target audiences.
 For example, now that you know that customers with a higher CLV prefer scented candles in jars, you can create customized offers for them to increase sales and drive profits.

 Optimized Customer Acquisition: Knowing CLV will also allow you to optimize your acquisition strategy, as you can target potential customers with higher predictive CLV — which is also likely to lead to higher overall profits.

 Identify Customers to Win Back: Calculating CLV also makes it clear which churned customers should be targeted for win-back campaigns.
 If you’re aware of which groups had the highest CLVs, you’ll know who to focus your efforts on when crafting this aspect of your brand strategy.

 Overall, knowing the CLV of your top target audiences and customer personas will allow you, as a brand manager, to make more informed marketing decisions.

 There are many ways that knowing CLV will make your job as a brand manager a whole lot easier — after all, having more data and a deeper understanding of customer behavior never hurt anyone.

 However, keep in mind that CLV is a predictive calculation and, therefore, not a guarantee.
 Furthermore, CLV is bound to change, as consumers’ needs and wants shift over time.
 Remember to recalculate CLV regularly to make sure your data-driven decisions are up-to-date.

-And if you want to back up your CLV calculations with even more consumer insights and data, consider using advanced brand tracking software to monitor your target audiences’ brand associations, ad awareness, and funnel KPIs.
+And if you want to back up your CLV calculations with even more consumer insights and data, consider using brand monitoring to monitor your target audiences’ brand associations, ad awareness, and funnel KPIs.